LEVA Level 2: Digital Multimedia Evidence Processing: Nottingham, England

 Travel & Accommodation:

-Students are responsible for securing their own lodging (if necessary) and all ground transportation.
+Students are responsible for securing their own meals, lodging and all ground transportation to / from the airport and between the hotel and class each day.

 LEVA subsidizes training for Government agencies and non-profit organizations that offer forensic video services to law enforcement.
 Private sector, for-profit companies must pay the unsubsidized fee.

-- USD $1,730 or GBP equivalent for full-time employees of law enforcement / public safety / government / educational
+- £1380 for full-time employees of law enforcement / public safety / government / educational

-Unless otherwise arranged with LEVA, students accepted to attend must pay the course fee by June 12, 2020.
-You can pay on-line by credit card when registering.
-NOTE: If paying by credit card, amount MUST be in USD.
+Unless otherwise arranged with LEVA, students accepted to attend must pay the course fee by August 19, 2022.
+You can pay on-line when registering.
 Other payment options are check, wire transfer and credit card (Visa, Mastercard and American Express only).

-With the exception of war, government regulation, disaster, strikes or exigent circumstances, a refund will be approved minus a $25 service charge.
+With the exception of war, government regulation, disaster, strikes or exigent circumstances, a refund will be approved minus a £25 service charge.
 As an alternative, a student who must cancel may apply the full amount as a credit to a future LEVA class.
-Credit from a class cannot be applied for the annual conference registration.
+Credit from a class cannot be applied for the annual symposium registration.

 You will be notified via e-mail that your application was received and its status of acceptance.